liamwalsh1980/Milestone-Project-4/README.md

 Users are encouraged to sign up to an account but it’s not mandatory and therefore they can still make purchases without an account.
 Upon making a purchase users will still receive an email confirmation and immediate notification that their order has been received once they click the ‘Complete Order’ button on the Delivery and Payment page.

 The process to sign up to an account is simple.
-Click the ‘Account’ button at the top of the navigation menu which will open a dropdown menu to either ‘Login’ or ‘Sign Up’ Once the ‘Sign Up’ link is clicked the user will need to provide the following: -
+Click the ‘My Account’ button at the top of the navigation menu which will open a dropdown menu to either ‘Login’ or ‘Sign Up’ Once the ‘Sign Up’ link is clicked the user will need to provide the following: -

 - Username
     - This can be anything as long as it's not been used already
     - An error message will appear immediately if the username already exists

 - Email Address
-    - The user will need to add their email address twice for secure and avoid any typo mistakes made
+    - The user will need to add their email address twice for security and avoid any typo mistakes made by mistake

 - Password
     - The user will need to add a password twice for security and to avoid any typo errors made by mistake